natcap/invest.users-guide/source/getting_started.rst

 Installing InVEST and sample data on your Windows computer
 ==========================================================

-Download the InVEST installer from `www.naturalcapitalproject.org`_.
+Download the InVEST installer from http://www.naturalcapitalproject.org.
 The executable will be called "InVEST_<version>_Setup.exe".
 Double-click on this .exe to run the installer.

 After clicking through the first screen and agreeing to the Licence Agreement, the Choose Components screen will appear.
-The installer will always install the InVEST Tools, ArcGIS toolbox and HTML and PDF versions of the InVEST User's Guide.
+The installer will always install the InVEST Tools and HTML and PDF versions of the InVEST User's Guide.
 Optionally, sample datasets may also be installed, and by default they are all selected.
 Note that these datasets are downloaded over the internet, and some are very large (particularly the Marine Datasets), so they make take a long time to install.
 If you do not wish to install all or some of the sample datasets, uncheck the corresponding box(es).

 Next, choose the folder where the InVEST toolsets and sample data will be installed.
 The installer shows how much space is available on the selected drive.
 Click Install to begin the installation.